 If you’re stressing out about taking a family trip to Tokyo, consider a few facts.
 First, did you know that children ride the Tokyo Subway all by themselves, as young as four or five years of age?
 Tokyo is one of the safest cities in the world, for travelers of all ages—and this is only the beginning of why your kids will quickly fall in love with it.

-To be sure, Tokyo is full of kid-friendly activities, no matter what interests your brood.
+Tokyo is full of kid-friendly activities, no matter what interests your brood.
 From an exciting museum dedicated to future technologies, to opportunities to learn more about the undersea world that swims beneath Tokyo Bay, to a trio of theme parks that’ll thrill kids of any age, Tokyo is the world’s quintessential family travel city.

 1. Tokyo Robotics Museum